matt-neave/verificationAwareElixir/report_dump/last meeting.md

 Abstract needs to be much stronger.
 Sell the achievements
 - Doesnt mind a verbose report, but highlight the key factors.
 Use more italics and bold -- dont overuse them -- but use them to highlight the key phrases!
-- ITS GOOD THAT PRE AND POST CONDITIONS WORK AT RUNTIME!!!!!!!!!!!!!!!!!
+- ITS GOOD THAT PRE AND POST CONDITIONS WORK AT RUNTIME!!!!!!!!!!!!!!!!! ✅
-- Remove all floyd-hoare logic with contract.. mention how floyd-hoare logic was an inspiration...
+- Remove all floyd-hoare logic with contract.. mention how floyd-hoare logic was an inspiration... ✅
 - Use italics use italics use italics
-- @init => @init
+- @v_entry => @init ✅
 - give predicates names
-- use contracts going forward instead of floyd-hoare and verified function
+- use contracts going forward instead of floyd-hoare and verified function ✅
 - which big tools have been verified?
 CompSearch (C Compiler)
 # Abstract
-- not capturing the essence of whats in the project
+- not capturing the essence of whats in the project ✅
-- promote the notion of distributed algorithms (prototyping..., replacing a specification modelling language with this framework.)
+- promote the notion of distributed algorithms (prototyping..., replacing a specification modelling language with this framework.)  ✅
-- Express using properties (safety, liveness)
+- Express using properties (safety, liveness) ✅
 - Concurrent normally means shared memory=> distributed can highlight message passing
-- want to be clear about making the claim on the LANGUAGE or the TOOL! which bit do you care about the most (naranker thinks the language, elixirv). say i touch nothing in the elixir program to make it verification aware - all we require is various bits of information. **Just use the one word (verlixir) for both.** Naranker thinks get rid of LTLixir naming, just run with verlixir.
+- want to be clear about making the claim on the LANGUAGE or the TOOL! which bit do you care about the most (naranker thinks the language, elixirv). say i touch nothing in the elixir program to make it verification aware - all we require is various bits of information. **Just use the one word (verlixir) for both.** Naranker thinks get rid of LTLixir naming, just run with verlixir. ✅
-- "This project proposes and evaluates ElixirV,"
+- "This project proposes and evaluates ElixirV," ✅

 Chapter titles:
 Verlixir / Design of Verlixir (4 and 5) could do with re-naming to help with the distinction.
 Some of the section titles are also more bland... be cooler (can use propose a question).
 Some best PHDs do: "the problem is the following...".
 example: "Why verification-aware languages?" -- then explain this paradigm of why interlinking is better than separate.

-Look at the wording: rigerous not vigerous!!!!
+Look at the wording: rigerous not vigerous!!!! ✅

 It's overworded... between sequential nodes ... => sequential processes
 # Introduction
 - Why distributed ? because of the cloud based things.
 - Naranker lecture slides, lecture 1 have examples of 'why distributed?'.
 Need to consider these factors ontop of functional correctness
 - 'Message passing can be more simple to reason about' -- find a reference.
 If someone asks me about it, need to be able to quote it.
-- Don't need to give the description of Elixir in the introduction.
-Instead, we want to introduce the project: "we are going to introduce a verification aware programming language for message passing".
-Currently, too much information.
+- Don't need to give the description of Elixir in the introduction. ✅
+- Instead, we want to introduce the project: "we are going to introduce a verification aware programming language for message passing".
+- Currently, too much information.
 Introduction can instead explicitly say the problem statement.
 - "We introduce Verlixir, an analysis tool"... is verlixir not actually a 'verification-aware language'.
 Don't flip between modes of phrasing.
 Just call verlixir a verificaiton-aware language.
 Even though it's elixir, we argue similar languages can be swapped out for elixir (i.e. Go, CSP).
-Clarity about what Verlixir is, keep the story around that.
+Clarity about what Verlixir is, keep the story around that. ✅
 #### Objectives
 - Think of goals in a much higher way.
 Capture the interesting and cool things. create a list of interesting things to talk about, pull from the list into the objectives.
 - Remove the stuff about GO from the introduction. (move them later on)!
 What ElixirV supports could be interesting in the objectives (highlighted as an overview)